-All UWindsor employees, volunteers, third party service providers and policy-makers are encouraged to complete the training by June 10.
+All UWindsor employees, volunteers, third party service providers and policy-makers are required to complete the training within the next 30 days.

 Beginning today the eLearning Module can be accessed through the OHREA’s new required training webpage at www.uwindsor.ca/requiredtraining.
 Employees can also use this page to verify that all of their mandatory training requirements have been completed to date.